Watch a brief EMA Public Service Announcement YouTube on outdoor warning sirens.

 Knowing what to do when you hear the outdoor emergency warning sirens can save your life.

-Seek shelter first.
-In a basement or the lowest level of a sturdy building, stay close to the most interior wall and away from windows and glass.
+- SEEK SHELTER FIRST: In a basement or the lowest level of a sturdy building, stay close to the most interior wall and away from windows and glass.
 If outdoors, go to the lowest floor of a nearby sturdy building.
 If there are no buildings nearby, lie flat in a ditch or depression and cover your head to protect you from flying debris.

 Keep in mind that these are outdoor emergency warning sirens.
 You might not hear them if you are indoors, especially if you are asleep or in a noisy area.
 The sirens should not be your only warning mechanism.
 Be alert to changing conditions when severe weather threatens.
-Monitor weather reports via NOAA Weather Radio, the Internet, or broadcast radio and television stations.
+Monitor weather reports via a NOAA Weather Radio, the Internet, or radio and television stations.